DoctorKhan/The-Social-Game-Book/src/10_part/020_clue_east_balinese.md

 # Clue 2: The Calendar in Bali

+Twice a day the island exhales.
+Smoke lifts from offerings on doorsteps, and the traffic’s rhythm changes like a metronome bumped a notch.
+Gamelan bells don’t keep time so much as braid it.
+I kept checking my watch and felt a little foolish, like bringing a ruler to measure the ocean.

 It was a coincidence that I went to Bali.
 I had been hired to write some software for a startup, and the founder happened to be there.

 Incense in the air.
 Gamelan in the distance—a shimmering, layered music played on bronze percussion instruments, unique to Indonesia.
 Scooters and sarongs and towers of fruit moving like a street‑ballet.
 Beautiful—and bewildering.
 My efficiency‑trained mind couldn’t find a foothold.